An AI reading tool designed to feel like a rabbit hole, not a search result.

 Refresh button

-A different angle on the same topic..
-What's already built survives.
-Refreshing adds perspective without clearing what the user has built.
+A different angle on the same topic.
+What you've built survives.

 Shuffle topics